 The center of the ceiling hosts the core of the Medici family’s celebration: six allegorical female figures represent the virtues of the good prince (Liberality, Glory, Wisdom/Knowledge, Supervision/Command, Mercy and Celebrity/Good Reputation) that are surrounding an oval with Cosimo I with Minerva and Princes’ Glory.
 The Duke is naked as an ancient Jupiter, with a compass and a setsquare as symbols of the “builder” of the State of Tuscany, according to the platonic idea of the “Prince Architect”.

-Particularly, the frescoes on the walls celebrate Ferdinando’s military efforts to expand the Grand Duchy of Tuscany and represent the military campaigns of the Knights of Saint Stephen, namely, an order established by Ferdinando, against the Turks: the conquering of the Fortress of Prevesa upon the Ionian Sea and that of Bona in Algeria.
+Particularly, the frescoes on the walls celebrate Ferdinando’s military efforts to expand the Grand Duchy of Tuscany and represent the military campaigns of the Knights of Saint Stephen (an order established by Cosimo), against the Turks: the conquering of the Fortress of Prevesa in Albany upon the Ionian Sea (modern-day Ionian Greece) and that of Bona in Algeria.
 On the short walls some allegorical figures represent Tirreno Sea and River Arno, along with a view of the Port of Livorno (a strategic place which has always allowed the prosperity of the Grand Duchy) and Ferdinando I himself receiving prisoners and the war booty.

 The fresco ensemble is included into a rich and elaborated decoration with allegorical scenes and grotesques, trophies on the pillars and flowers composition, landscapes and monochromatic scenes representing ancient statues inside the niches.